csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 int main()
 {
    // As the GPU works well only for with massive parallelism
-   // we use here a larger array i.e. million elements size_t array_size = 1000000;
+   // we use a larger array i.e. a million elements size_t array_size = 1000000;
    auto array1 = std::vector<float>(array_size);
    auto array2 = std::vector<float>(array_size);